kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### Websocket

-The Websocket layer listens to a specific socket room in order to forward your queries to the right Kuzzle Backend controller.
+The Websocket layer listens to a specific socket room in order to forward your queries to the right Kuzzle controller.

 **Room name:** `kuzzle`
 **Query body syntax:** `JSON object`

 ### MQTT

-The MQTT layer listens to a specific topic in order to forward your queries to the right Kuzzle Backend controller.
+The MQTT layer listens to a specific topic in order to forward your queries to the right Kuzzle controller.

 **Topic name:** `kuzzle`
 **Query body syntax:** `JSON object`